mika-jpd/YouTube_Radicalization_Recommendations/README.md

 This will be repeated 6 times

 ## Findings
-For more details about our findings please refer to the (to-be published) book and data analysis notebook referred to above.
+For more details about our findings please refer to the book and data analysis notebook referred to above.
+The link to the chapter can be found [here](https://www.taylorfrancis.com/chapters/edit/10.1201/9781003261247-6/analysis-impact-algorithms-siloing-users-special-focus-youtube-joseph-vybihal-mika-desblancs?context=ubx&refId=12c02a41-5e92-4e23-b30e-11c994b58944)